 *Lack of suspense.
 Henderson is known as a romantic suspense writer.
 This book was really lacking in that area to me.
 I could understand Charlotte dealing with trauma from her past experiences, but it never seemed that she or Bryce were in any danger that kept me turning pages.
 Additionally, the main device for moving the plot forward seemed to be Charlotte telling Bryce something she had kept secret.
 That's fine, but sometimes I didn't see why she felt she had to keep silent about some of the details.
 There were several times when other characters said "Oh, well, I understand why she never talked about that."
 I kept thinking "I don't--would you explain it, please?"

 I was disappointed with this book.
 Here's hoping Henderson returns to form with her next book.

-I received a free copy of this book from the publisher for review purposes.
-All thoughts and feelings expressed are my own.
-I did not gurantee a positive review.
+I received a free copy of this book from the publisher in exchange for a quality review.
+All thoughts and opinions expressed are my own.
+I did not guarantee a positive review.

 4 hours ago